Ariful17/Bangla-Text-SMS/README.md

 # Bangla-Text-SMS
-This is a project using Arduino and GSM module for receiving Bangla Text with the help of an oled display.
+This is a project using Arduino and GSM module for receiving Bangla Text with the help of an oled display. <br>
 IDE- Arduino